Negotiate Your Loans and Save Big Bucks

 Who Doesn’t Love A Good Bargain?

-Miron Lulic, the founder and CEO of the financial-services platform SuperMoney, said that few people negotiate their car loans either.
-Citing the Federal Reserve, Lulic said that 76% of buyers negotiate the price of the car, but only 31% negotiate their loan on the car.
-Dealers know that buyers will often focus on the payment, not the total cost of ownership.
-The dealer’s finance office can hide ballooning payments from prospective buyers farther down the road, unless the buyer is savvy and pays close attention.
+Miron Lulic, the founder and CEO of SuperMoney, a financial-services platform, emphasizes that few people negotiate their car loans either.
+Surprisingly, while 76% of buyers negotiate the price of the car itself, only 31% negotiate the terms of the loan.
+Dealers are well aware that buyers tend to focus on the monthly payment rather than the overall cost of ownership.
+Consequently, the finance office can obscure mounting payments from prospective buyers, unless they are vigilant and attentive.

-For auto buyers, one thing to realize is that the average new-car loan term is running close to six years (70 months) these days.
-Lulic recommends looking into refinancing an expensive car loan after a few years.
-“You can save a ton of money, maybe even shorten the life of the loan,” he says.
+For auto buyers, it’s crucial to recognize that the average new-car loan term now stretches close to six years (70 months).
+As a recommendation, Lulic suggests exploring the option of refinancing an expensive car loan after a few years.
+Doing so can lead to substantial savings and might even result in shortening the loan duration.

 The recommendations contained in this article are designed for informational purposes only.
 Essential Lending DBA Wise Loan does not guarantee the accuracy of the information provided in this article; is not responsible for any errors, omissions, or misrepresentations; and is not responsible for the consequences of any decisions or actions taken as a result of the information provided above.